Learn through Programs and Education

 Draper Museum Raptor Experience

-Don’t miss the amazing birds of our Draper Museum Raptor Experience in the Braun Garden (in the Hub in case of inclement weather).
-Here is the schedule:
+Don’t miss the amazing birds of our Draper Museum Raptor Experience in the Braun Garden (in the Hub in case of inclement weather) for “Relaxing with Raptors” at 1 p.m. each day.
+See some or all of our birds and ask questions of their handlers.

 Family Fun Days

 Skype in the classroom

 Do you have a class of students who would love to find out more about mountain men and fur trappers?
 About Plains Indian culture and tipis?
 About the adaptations of animals to their environment?
 Then click here to find out more about our Skype in the classroom lessons.

 Discovery Field Trips in the Greater Yellowstone Region